raspberryturk/www.raspberryturk.com/details/vision.md

 </center>
 {% include caption txt="A famous endgame situation: <a href=\"https://en.wikipedia.org/wiki/Saavedra_position\">The Saavedra position</a>." %}

 We could assume that the player will always promote their pawn to a queen, but this is [not always what is best](http://www.chessgames.com/perl/chesscollection?cid=1000028).
-Instead we can attempt to determine the type of piece using a more complex model.
-In [this notebook](/notebooks/chess_piece_classification.html) I attempt to use convolutional neural networks and TensorFlow to detemine what type of piece the player promoted their pawn to.
+Instead, we can attempt to determine the type of piece using a more complex model.
+In [this notebook](/notebooks/chess_piece_classification.html), I attempt to use convolutional neural networks and TensorFlow to detemine what type of piece the player promoted their pawn to.